timf2/swc-mypaper/README.md

 # swc-mypaper
-A paper on how to use github for paper writing. sadas
+A publication on how to use github for Paper Writing for now. sadas
 ##abstract
 servus und guten morgen